zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 	ms.date="06/09/2015"
 	ms.author="tomfitz"/>

-PHP web ロールおよびワーカー ロールを作成する #How
+#How to create PHP web and worker roles

-## 概要
+## Overview

-このガイドは Windows 開発環境の PHP web またはワーカー ロールを作成する、「組み込み」のバージョンから特定のバージョンの PHP を選択、PHP の設定を変更、拡張機能を有効にする方法、最後に、Azure に展開する方法を表示します。また、提供する PHP のランタイム (カスタム構成と拡張機能) を使用する web またはワーカー ロールを構成する方法について説明します。
+This guide will show you how to create PHP web or worker roles in a Windows development environment, choose a specific version of PHP from the "built-in" versions available, change the PHP configuration, enable extensions, and finally, how to deploy to Azure.
+It also describes how to configure a web or worker role to use a PHP runtime (with custom configuration and extensions) that you provide.

-## PHP web ロールとワーカー ロールは何ですか。
+## What are PHP web and worker roles?
-Azure では、3 台の計算アプリケーションを実行するためのモデルを提供します。 [Azure の Web サイト][execution model-web sites], [Azure バーチャル マシン][execution model-vms]、と [Azure クラウド サービス][execution model-cloud services].すべての 3 つのモデルは、PHP をサポートします。Web ロールおよびワーカー ロールは、クラウド サービスを提供します。 *(PaaS) サービスとしてのプラットフォーム*.クラウド サービス内では、web ロールは、ワーカー ロールは、ユーザーの操作や入力の独立した非同期の実行時間の長いまたは恒久的なタスクを実行できる一方にフロント エンド web アプリケーションをホストする専用のインターネット インフォメーション サービス (IIS) web サーバーを提供します。
+Azure provides three compute models for running applications: [Azure Web Sites][execution model-web sites], [Azure Virtual Machines][execution model-vms], and [Azure Cloud Services][execution model-cloud services].
+All three models support PHP.
+Cloud Services, which include web and worker roles, provide *Platform as a Service (PaaS)*.
+Within a cloud service, a web role provides a dedicated Internet Information Services (IIS) web server to host front-end web applications, while a worker role can run asynchronous, long-running or perpetual tasks independent of user interaction or input.

-詳細については、次を参照してください。 [クラウド サービスとは何ですか。].
+For more information, see [What is a Cloud Service?].

-## PHP の Azure SDK をダウンロードします。
+## Download the Azure SDK for PHP

-、 [PHP は、azure SDK] いくつかのコンポーネントで構成されます。この記事はそれらの 2 つを使用して: Azure PowerShell と Azure エミュレーター。これらの 2 つのコンポーネントは、ここで Microsoft Web プラットフォーム インストーラー経由でインストールできます。 [Install Azure PowerShell and the Azure Emulators][install ps and emulators].
+The [Azure SDK for PHP] consists of several components.
+This article will use two of them: Azure PowerShell and the Azure Emulators.
+These two components can be installed via the Microsoft Web Platform Installer here: [Install Azure PowerShell and the Azure Emulators][install ps and emulators].

 ## How to: Create a Cloud Services project

-The first step in creating a PHP web or worker role is to create an Azure Service project. an Azure Service project serves as a logical container for web and worker roles, and contains the project's [service definition (.csdef)] と [service configuration (.cscfg)] files.
+The first step in creating a PHP web or worker role is to create an Azure Service project. an Azure Service project serves as a logical container for web and worker roles, and contains the project's [service definition (.csdef)] and [service configuration (.cscfg)] files.

 To create a new Azure Servcie project, run Azure PowerShell as an administrator, and execute the following command: